silvershop/silvershop-core/docs/en/02_Customisation/01_Recipes/Custom_Products.md

-# Custom Products

 You may want to sell things other than generic products within your store.
 You may need additional features and functionality for these products.
-You might want to sell something that already exists in your site.
+You might want to sell something that already exists as a different kind of `DataObject` in your site.

 Here are a few options:

  * Customise the Product class(es) using decorators, or modifying core code.
  * Subclass Product to create your own type of product.
- * Turn a dataojbect into something buyable.
+ * Turn a `DataObject` into something `Buyable`.

 If you want to sell things that a visitor can choose customisations of, you should consider make use of the product variations system.
 Alternatively, the module supports creating your own customisations.